 Standing or the Right to File a Case

-In order to even file a custody lawsuit in Texas, a potential filing party must have what is called
+To even file a custody lawsuit in Texas, a potential filing party must have what is called.

 “standing” to do so.
 Standing for family law cases requires that a potential party show that they are a person who has suffered an “injury” of some sort sufficient to be able to file a lawsuit to address that injury.